neidiom/neidiom/_posts/2019-09-20-ansible-check-ssl-expiration-slack-notifications.markdown

 ---
 # Get a Slack notification when your SSL certificate is about to expire.

 I was tasked to finish a simple script to check the expiration of SSL certificates and post the notifications to our Slack channel.
-I wrote an Ansible playbook just to spice up everyhing.
+I wrote an Ansible playbook just to spice up everything.
 I had fun doing this so I will share the code hoping someone else might find it useful.

 ## Configure the Ansible playbook